-Title Summer graduations: Derry woman Stephanie Burton now a first class nurse after recovery from brain trauma Degree of recognition Regional Media name/outlet Belfast Telegraph Media type Country United Kingdom Date 04/07/2017 Description
+Title Summer graduations: Derry woman Stephanie Burton now a first class nurse after recovery from brain trauma Degree of recognition Regional Media name/outlet Belfast Telegraph Media type Country/Territory United Kingdom Date 04/07/2017 Description

 The Londonderry woman was left with a brain injury after being attacked during a holiday in Spain two years ago.